 Ahlstrom Schaeffer is proud to be part of this historic construction project

 Cummins started a deep energy retrofit project at its Jamestown Engine Plant (JEP) in Lakewood, NY, as part of its corporate-wide commitment to reduce energy intensity.
 The project combines a suite of energy efficiency measures and necessary infrastructure upgrades to achieve significant energy savings alongside optimal systems performance for the entire facility.

-Beginning in January 2012 through 2015, Cummins is implementing a phased, whole building energy and infrastructure improvement project, including $5.1 million in energy efficiency improvements.
+January 2012 through 2015, Cummins implemented a phased, whole building energy and infrastructure improvement project, including $5.1 million in energy efficiency improvements.
 In 2014, the plant installed a new, 2 megawatt solar installation, capable of generating about a third of the plant’s power on the sunniest days.
-The plant has also installed three regenerative dynamometers that recover energy from engine testing and provide power to the facility.
+The plant also installed three regenerative dynamometers that recover energy from engine testing and provide power to the facility.